yousif-khalil-abdulkarim/daiso-core/website/docs/Components/Lock/index.md

 ```

 :::danger
-When serializing or deserializing a lock, you must use the same [`Serde`](https://yousif-khalil-abdulkarim.github.io/daiso-core/interfaces/Serde.IFlexibleSerde.html) (Serializer/Deserializer) instances that were provided to the [`LockProvider`](https://yousif-khalil-abdulkarim.github.io/daiso-core/classes/Lock.LockProvider.html).
-This is required because the [`LockProvider`](https://yousif-khalil-abdulkarim.github.io/daiso-core/classes/Lock.LockProvider.html) injects custom serialization logic for [`ILock`](https://yousif-khalil-abdulkarim.github.io/daiso-core/types/Lock.ILock.html) instance into [`Serde`](https://yousif-khalil-abdulkarim.github.io/daiso-core/interfaces/Serde.IFlexibleSerde.html) instances.
+When serializing or deserializing a lock, you must use the same `Serde` instances that were provided to the `LockProvider`.
+This is required because the `LockProvider` injects custom serialization logic for `ILock` instance into `Serde` instances.
 :::

 :::info
 Note you only need manuall serialization and deserialization when integrating with external libraries.
 :::

-As long you pass the same [`Serde`](https://yousif-khalil-abdulkarim.github.io/daiso-core/interfaces/Serde.IFlexibleSerde.html) instances with all other components you dont need to serialize and deserialize the lock manually.
+As long you pass the same `Serde` instances with all other components you dont need to serialize and deserialize the lock manually.

 ```ts
 import { RedisLockAdapter } from "@daiso-tech/core/lock/adapters";